 Best Gifts for Your Present Relationship

 This type of gift focuses on who you are now, who he is now, and how you mesh.
-You look at him fresh, as though he were a temporary stranger, and look at yourself the same way.
+You look at him fresh, as though he were a temporary stranger, and look at yourself in the same way.
 The purpose of this type of gift is to get to know each other better now.

-Help with a Task - Choose one he's been putting off, like cleaning out his garage or workroom or fixing up the yard.
+- Help With a Task: Choose one he's been putting off, like cleaning out his garage or workroom or fixing up the yard.
 He'll get to spend time with you and have the relief of getting the job done (finally) as well.
 Every time he looks at it later, he'll remember and appreciate you all over again.